iDC-NEU/NeutronStarLite/README.md

+This Repo contains part of the codes of NeutronStar, A Distributed GNN training system.

-## Quick Start
+## Software dependency
-Gemini uses **MPI** for inter-process communication and **libnuma** for NUMA-aware memory allocation.
+NeutronStar uses **MPI** for inter-process communication.

 A compiler supporting **OpenMP** and **C++11** features (e.g. lambda expressions, multi-threading, etc.) is required.

-GPU based libtorch  is required
+LibTorch 1.5 with GPU support is required.

 To build:
 ```
-1. Install all package the Gemini REQUIRED.
+1. Install all package the NeutronStar Required.

 2. Download the *libtorch*  with cuda support.